-Visit the world's oldest licensed distillery dating back to 1757 in Kilbeggan, Co Westmeath.
-Discover real artisan Irish whiskey being made today and learn how Kilbeggan preserves it’s heritage.
-All tours enjoy a masterclass in tasting 3 whiskeys.
+Visit the world's oldest licensed distillery dating back to 1757 in Kilbeggan, County Westmeath.
+Discover real artisan Irish whiskey being made today and learn how Kilbeggan preserves its heritage.
+All tours enjoy a masterclass in tasting 3 different whiskeys.

 One of the most famous monastic sites in Ireland, Clonmacnoise is located along the River Shannon, near the village of Shannonbridge, County Offaly.
 A walk amongst the peaceful stone ruins of this famous place will conjure images of the saints and scholars of Ireland’s renowned golden age of learning.